 Within hours of that text message, we know that the exoneration letter was changed to make sure that she was not going to be found guilty.

-That is very soon.
+That is very subtle.

-And we now know that Hillary w was the principal through her campaign and the DNC whose finances she controlled paid for the phony Russian propaganda dossier.
+And we now know that Hillary was the principal through her campaign and the DNC whose finances she controlled paid for the phony Russian propaganda dossier.

-That was to manipulate the American people in an election with Russian propaganda, and that that became the basis of a Pfizer warrant, even though it was unverified, and they never told the court it was unverified, nor did they ever tell the FISA court uh that in fact the it was a political component to all of this.
+And they never told the court it was unverified, nor did they ever tell the FISA court that, in fact, it was a political component to all of this.

 That's all true, isn't it?